Rhinoplasty – Nose Surgery

 What are the risks?

-Significant complications from rhinoplasty are rare, especially under the care of Board-Certified Plastic Surgeon Dr. Capek.
+Significant complications from rhinoplasty are rare, especially under the care of a board-certified plastic surgeon such as Dr. Capek.
 However, every surgical procedure carries some risk.
-Potential complications of surgery include adverse reactions to anesthesia, bleeding or infection .
-Other specific risks may include wound healing problems, cartilage becoming crooked as the nose heals or difficulty breathing through your nose.
-Additional surgery may be required.
+Potential complications of surgery include adverse reactions to anesthesia, bleeding, or infection.
+Other specific risks may include wound healing problems, cartilage becoming crooked as the nose heals, or difficulty breathing through your nose.
+A second surgery called a secondary rhinoplasty or revision rhinoplasty may be required.
 Chances of complications can be reduced if you follow the advice and instructions of Dr. Capek before and after your rhinoplasty procedure.

-If you want a better-proportioned, smaller or larger nose that complements the rest of your facial features, a rhinoplasty surgery may be right for you.
+If you want a better-proportioned, smaller, or larger nose that complements the rest of your facial features, rhinoplasty surgery may be right for you.
 Contact our office today to schedule your initial rhinoplasty consultation.